Frank Whitcombe: King George V Silver Jubilee Trust

 While playing rugby union for London Welsh RFC Whitcombe was selected to play for The Rest V Wales on 4 May 1935 in a special rugby union match arranged to benefit the King George V Silver Jubilee Trust at Cardiff Arms Park.

-From a Welsh point of view this game served as a guide to discovering fresh talent for the next season.
-The game particularly showed that there were some very good young forwards in Wales, including Whitcombe.
+This match was used to identify potential talent for the upcoming season.
+It highlighted several emerging forwards in Wales, including Whitcombe.

 Some of the players who took part in this game went on to be rugby league greats.
 On the Wales side that day playing at Stand off was a teenager from Swansea still attending Gowerton county school, one W T H "Willie" Davies, a future Lance Todd trophy winner and teammate of Whitcombe's at Bradford Northern and Great Britain.
 Playing on the wing for Wales was Arthur Bassett of Aberavon, who would also become Whitcombe's teammate for Great Britain.
 Bassett famously scored a hat-trick of tries in Great Britain's Ashes clinching victory over Australia at Brisbane in 1946.
 In The Rest side with Whitcombe on the wing was Alan Edwards of Aberavon, also a future Bradford Northern and Wales teammate.
 Edwards has the distinction of being one of only five players in the history of the game to win all six major rugby league cups in his career.